Bala Ganapathi William: Career

+As of 2020, William has acted as in more than 20 Malaysia Tamil movies.
 William's feature films as a hero are Neeyum Naanum.
 BGW directed the film under BGW Studios in association with HK Network.

 Music

-William made his debut as a singer in his first single titled "Kaadhal Enbathu Saabama".
+William made his debut as a singer with his first single titled "Kaadhal Enbathu Saabama".
 The music was composed by Lawrence Soosai.
 The cast of the music video includes Bala Ganapathi, Subashini Asokan, Srithika Sri & Mugen Rao.
 Rapper Sheezay and Santesh penned the song's lyrics.
 The song was on the Malaysian Top 10 Hits chart for more than 10 weeks, and it was also the number one song on the chart continuously for seven weeks in THR Raaga.

-Film and TV

-As for 2020, William acted as lead male on more than 20 Malaysia Tamil Movies, 1,000 episodes of TV programs TV series locally and internationally.
-He first appeared on television in 2009 in a program titled 'Alaram 2' on ASTRO Vaanavil, at the age of 19.
-He made his debut as a host on a TV anchor in a dance competition titled Yuttha Medai which was previously known as Aattam 100 Vagai on ASTRO Vaanavil in November 2012.
-He made his acting debut in a TV Drama titled Vazhkai Valvatharke which was aired on ASTRO Vaanavil in 2012.
-Alarum Pookkal, also known as 3 Doctors is a drama that was aired on the RTM TV2 channel in 2013.
-It was the first drama featuring BGW as the male lead.

-Rasikka Rusikka TV Show elevated William's career a bit more further in 2014.
-In the fourth season of Rasikka Rusikka, William traveled to Thailand and Singapore too.
-William completed 5 seasons of Rasikka Rusikka which 78 episodes in total for the past 5 years.